89Q12/rusted-invidious/README.md

 - [Notification service](https://github.com/11Tuvork28/rusted-invidious-notifications/)
 - [Channel feed refresh service](https://github.com/11Tuvork28/rusted-invidious-refresh-feed/)
 - The main app aka this repository
-- (TBD)Job management wich manages each instance of the [Channel feed refresh service](https://github.com/11Tuvork28/rusted-invidious-refresh-feed/)
+- (TBD)Job management which manages each instance of the [Channel feed refresh service](https://github.com/11Tuvork28/rusted-invidious-refresh-feed/)
 - (TBD)Proxy for the public api and images, this is intended to ran on servers spread around the world to provide exellent latencies.

 This project also uses: